Written by Kandi Neal:

 Another question that might come up is “Does CBD oil expire?”
-As mentioned above, there are telltale signs to look for when you just aren’t quite sure, much like anything else we consume beyond the last suggested day.
+As mentioned above, there are telltale signs to look for when you just aren’t quite sure.
 When you purchase from a respected manufacturer, specific precautions have more than likely been taken to extend the life of your CBD product.
 For example, many manufacturers choose dark green glass bottles for packaging, to assist in eliminating exposure to sunlight.
 Additionally, the extraction method is equally important, as CO2 extraction is looked at as the gold standard and will also assist in extending the shelf life.
-Lastly, consider the delivery method; choosing capsules over soft gels would allow for a longer life because they are airtight and completely sealed.

 Proper Storage of CBD